-Sri Lankan president urged not to use force on protesters
+Rights groups urge Sri Lanka not to use unlawful force

 Sri Lanka’s opposition, the United Nations, and the U.S. have denounced the government’s heavy-handed tactics.

-Despite the heavy security now positioned outside the president’s office, protesters have vowed to continue their efforts until Wickremesinghe resigns.
+Despite heightened security outside the president’s office, protesters have vowed to continue their efforts until Wickremesinghe resigns.

 Wickremesinghe was voted president by lawmakers this week — apparently seen as a safe pair of hands to lead Sri Lanka out of the crisis, even though he, too, was a target of the demonstrations.
 On Friday, he appointed as prime minister a Rajapaksa ally, Dinesh Gunawardena, who is 73 and from a prominent political family.